 It’s also worth noting that if your child should need extra learning support for maths and English this is automatically offered as part of the package – basically meaning you don’t have to fork out extra money like you do at some other prep schools, which is a good feature.

-Scholarships: Each year Dulwich produces a long list of students who have had scholarship success, with Sports being the strongest area, followed closely by Drama and then Music.
+Each year Dulwich produces a long list of students who have had scholarship success in Sports, Art, Drama and Music.

 Headmaster, Mr Paul David, is a keen sportsman (he teaches games in Upper School) and his wife also teaches at the school.
 He’s an amiable man, but also has a certain gravitas, which is exactly what you want in a head teacher.
 A very visible presence around the school, and while Nash House and Little Stream both have their own Headteachers Mr David also attends assemblies there once a week.
 He has very high expectations of the schools surroundings – everywhere is immaculate, lots of fresh paint, with not a weed or piece of litter in sight (I think the groundsmen here must be exhausted).